Good nutrition with appropriate pancreatic enzyme and vitamin supplementation are essential in the management of cystic fibrosis (CF).

 CF is caused by a mutation of the CFTR gene.
 Extensive genetic studies have increased awareness regarding the large spectrum of mutations in the CF population.
 Over 2,000 mutations have been identified through the extensive collaboration between the CF Foundation and international researchers.
 The most common mutation identified in CF patients is ΔF508.4

 CF is an autosomal recessive disease, in which one mutation present on each allele of the CFTR gene results in presentation of the disease.
-The presentation of a mutation on only one ...
+The presentation of ...